Today's Articles

 On this date, we remember the birth of Alice Coachman in 1923.
 She was a Black athlete.

 From Albany, Georgia, the fifth of Fred and Evelyn Coachman's ten children, Coachman grew up in the Jim Crow South.
 Barred from public sports facilities because of her race, Coachman used whatever materials she could piece together to practice jumping.
-Coachman received encouragement from her fifth-grade teacher, Cora Bailey, at Monroe Street Elementary School and her aunt, Carrie Spry, who defended her niece's interest in sports in the face of parental reservations.
+Coachman received encouragement from her fifth-grade teacher, Cora Bailey, at Monroe Street Elementary School and her aunt, Carrie Spry, who defended her niece's interest in sports despite parental reservations.
 Coping with a society that discouraged women from participating in sports, Coachman struggled to develop as an athlete.

 To become a Professional Athlete.